 For example, send them unexpected gifts.
 Thank them for recommending you. (e.g. on social media or product review sites).
 Deal with any issues quickly.
 Such small acts can have a big impact on customers.

 Churn is inevitable with subscription models.
 No customer buys forever.
 All you can do is plan for it and try to keep it as low as you can.

 For example, if you target a specific age group (young children or teenagers, for example) and you know customers stop buying after a certain age, you can predict your churn rate.
 Aim to pull “in” new younger customers as older customers move “out” to reduce the impact of churn.

 To predict churn rate, you can look at your sales history if you’re already up and running.
 If not, look at what happens in other businesses by looking at online forums or industry standard churn rates.

 This measurement matters because the cost per acquisition (CPA) on subscription models can be high.
 With the right data, you can work where you need invest to grow the business.

 Find customers most likely to stay loyal

-But deal-focussed shoppers aren’t loyal to brands.
+But deal-focused shoppers aren’t loyal to brands.
 They shop around.
 That lack of loyalty is bad for subscription models.

 Try to make sure your offer doesn’t attract these deal hunters.
 They’ll sign up, but then quickly drop out.

-Remember, if they don’t commit to buy regularly, it’ll cost you.
+Remember, if they don’t commit to buying regularly, it’ll cost you.